 We broke down!

 Watch out for battery issues.
 Ours broke down on us on the first day, what a trauma!
 I’ve driven golf carts in the past for my parents around 18 hole golf courses.
 I noticed that our battery level was dropping fast.
-By the time we’d driven around for approx. 10 minutes the battery had gone down to half way.
+By the time we’d driven around for approx. 10 minutes the battery had gone down to halfway.
 This was not normal.

 We had parked over by the main pool and my husband and son had gone to buy supplies from the shop.
 I went to get the cart and drive it over to the shop so we didn’t have to walk far with the bags.
 I noticed that the battery had gone down a bit more but headed out thinking I’d make it.
 The battery took a massive nose dive and hit empty really quickly.
 I was literally driving at 1mph!
 It eventually broke down just a few yards from the shop and some lovely people helped me push it over to a walkway.
 What a nightmare and an embarrassment.
 Luckily they replaced our cart and we had no problems after that.

-We did however have it on to charge as much as possible however we did do an awful lot of driving one day and the battery level never dropped.
+We did, however, have it on to charge as much as possible however we did do an awful lot of driving one day and the battery level never dropped.

-How many people can it carry?
+How many people can a Fort Wilderness Golf Cart carry?

 They recommend 1 golf cart carries 4 adults.
 2 in the front and 2 on the back.
 We saw quite a few carts with 4 adults and then 2-3 children sat on their knees.
 There isn’t much room for bags.
 They do provide a few compartments however they weren’t clean enough for handbags only a couple of shopping bags.